admanaut/haskell-thrift-todo-backend/README.md

    - old client sends the removed field. new server ignores it.

 3. _Added field, new client, old server_
-   - new client sends the new filed. old server does not recognise it and ignores it.
+   - new client sends the new field. old server does not recognise it and ignores it.

 4. _Removed field, new client, old server_
    - new client doesn't send the field. old server most probably will crash